Understanding the BIBFRAME Model and Vocabulary

 Libraries, archives and museums have developed metadata standards for describing resources in their collections for years, well before we heard of the word “metadata”.
-The Library of Congress initially developed and implemented the MARC format for encoding bibliographic data that could be read by computers in 1968.
-The format went through many changes since then, expanding in the kinds of resources that could be described, the functionality that was supported, and the countries that used it.
-We’ve heard calls for MARC’s death for over 10 years, since it was born in a different age, when computer storage space was expensive and there was no Internet for sharing information.
-Because of the large infrastructure in place that supports creating, sharing and managing bibliographic data built around MARC, replacing it has proven to be a difficult task requiring world-wide input and experimentation.
-At the same time, there are new ways to share information, and the vision of the Semantic Web is beginning to gain a foothold in our institutions.
-As many institutions have begun to experiment with and share bibliographic data as Linked Data, the Bibliographic Framework Initiative (BIBFRAME) has been under development to provide a framework and language to replace MARC using a Linked Data model.
+The Library of Congress initially developed and implemented the MARC formats for encoding bibliographic data that could be read by computers in 1968.
+They have gone through numerous changes during the last 50 years based on user needs and developed a large infrastructure that supports creating, sharing and managing bibliographic data.
+It is not surprising that replacing it has proven to be a difficult task requiring world-wide input and experimentation.
+With the development and growth of the Web, new ways of sharing information have emerged, and the vision of the Semantic Web suggests the potential of exposing the rich metadata created by cultural heritage institutions beyond their traditional users.
+As many institutions have begun to experiment with and share bibliographic data as Linked Data, the Bibliographic Framework Initiative (BIBFRAME) has been under development to provide a Linked Data compatible framework and language to replace MARC.

-It is a challenge to both take advantage of new models and tools that have emerged as part of the Semantic Web and still be able to carry over the rich bibliographic data that we have spent many years creating and sharing.
-BIBFRAME is an effort to create a framework that supports the description of all kinds of information objects in a Linked Data context, to connect with other Linked Data initiatives, and eventually to support the functionality needed for LAMs to satisfy their responsibilities in terms of their information resources.
+It is a challenge to both take advantage of new models and tools that have emerged as part of the Semantic Web and still be able to carry over the rich bibliographic data that our institutions have spent many years creating and sharing.
+BIBFRAME is an effort to create a framework that supports the description of all kinds of information objects in a Linked Data context, to connect with other Linked Data initiatives, and eventually to support the functionality needed for libraries, archives and museums as curators of their information objects.

-This workshop gives an overview of Linked Data, how it developed, how it is encoded and used, and its importance to libraries, archives, and museums.
-It traces the development of BIBFRAME from the release of its initial data model to the current revision.
-It provides an overview of the BIBFRAME vocabulary version 2.0, its principles and encoding conventions with a discussion of its scope, strengths and shortcomings.
-It will look at other related ontologies and vocabularies, including controlled vocabularies that have been available as Linked Data and extensions to BIBFRAME that are under development.
-It will include discussion of current experimentation, especially the Linked Data for Production (LD4P) project and will demonstrate tools for transforming existing MARC records.
-A look at future developments of the BIBFRAME vocabulary, tools and possible implementation scenarios will be included.
+This workshop gives an overview of Linked Data, how it is encoded and used, and its importance to libraries, archives, and museums.
+It presents the context for and development of the BIBFRAME model and vocabulary.
+The BIBFRAME vocabulary version 2.0 is explored, including its principles and encoding conventions as well as its strengths and shortcomings.
+It will look at other related ontologies and vocabularies, including controlled vocabularies that are available as Linked Data and possible extensions to BIBFRAME, some of which are under development.
+Tools for transforming existing MARC records and creating BIBFRAME descriptions in a BIBFRAME Editor will be shown, and current experimentation will be discussed, especially those as part of the Linked Data for Production (LD4P) project.
+A look at future developments and possible implementation scenarios will be included.

 - Gain an understanding of the principles of Linked Data and why it is important to libraries, museums and archives